The Ultimate Guide to Pick & Pack Fulfillment Process

 1. Order Receiving

 The first step of the process is order receiving.
-The eCommerce sales channels are usually integrated with warehouse systems.
-Your warehouse fulfillment software creates a packing slip when an order is placed online.
+The ecommerce sales channels are usually integrated with warehouse systems.
+A warehouse fulfillment software creates a packing slip when an order is placed online.

 2. Order Picking